LyunKi/lyunki-blog-source/source/_posts/daily-English.md

 v.
 If you `finalize` something such as a plan or an agreement, you complete the arrangements for it, especially by discussing it with other people. n.[C] The different `elements` of something are the different parts it contains. n.[C] A `trend` is a change or development towards something new or different.

+## 2022/09/27

+n.[U] `Surgery` is a medical treatment in which someone's body is cut open so that a doctor can repair, remove, or replace a diseased or damaged part.
+v.
+If you `grind` a substance such as corn, you crush it betwwen two hard surfaces or with a machine until it becomes a fine powder. adj.
+A test, system or procedure that is `rigorous` is very thorough and strict. n.[C] A `tube` is a long hollow object that is usually round, like a pipe.